 In a nutshell, the Bambino Plus has more features, it’s more user friendly, certainly more beginner-friendly – the Classic Pro is very close to the original classic so there are no bells, whistles, airs, or graces.

-The Classic Pro is built to last, and to be maintained and repaired over the years, while the Bambino Plus is more of a modern kitchen appliance in that you’re more than likely going to have it for at least the two years it’s under warranty, and then any additional year after this, is a bonus, essentially.
+The Classic Pro is built to last, and to be maintained and repaired over the years, while the Bambino Plus is more of a modern kitchen appliance in that you’re more than likely going to have it for at least the two-year warranty period, and then any additional year after this is a bonus, essentially.

-My older classic is currently 19 years old and going concentrated, and I can’t see any reason why you couldn’t expect the same kind of longevity with the new classic pro if it’s maintained well.
+My older classic is currently 19 years old and going strong, and I can’t see any reason why you couldn’t expect the same kind of longevity with the new Classic Pro if it’s maintained well – a testament to Rancilio’s reputation for serviceability and long-term durability.

-There’s very nothing else that compares with these two espresso machines at the time of writing, in my simple opinion, other than the mildly cheaper “Non-Plus” version of the Bambino which doesn’t have a solenoid valve and doesn’t have auto steaming but does have a steam wand on a ball joint and a hot water button.
+There’s really nothing else that compares with these two espresso machines at the time of writing, in my humble opinion, other than the slightly cheaper “Non-Plus” version of the Bambino which doesn’t have a solenoid valve and doesn’t have auto steaming but does have a steam wand on a ball joint and a hot water button. (the SCA-standard 9-bar espresso definition)

-If you’re fixed at this kind of price point, then I do think your perfect options are going to be Gaggia Classic Pro or Sage Bambino Plus.
+If you’re fixed at this kind of price point, then I do think your best options are going to be the Gaggia Classic Pro or Sage Bambino Plus.

-The integrated coffee grinder options from Sage are likewise worth considering, however personally, I’d advise a stand-alone espresso machine and grinders if you’re getting into the home barista hobby.
-Dialing in can literally be a little bit of a pain in the rear with the integrated coffee mill machines.
+The integrated grinder options from Sage are also worth considering, but personally, I’d recommend a stand-alone espresso machine and separate grinder if you’re getting into the home barista hobby. (as outlined by Scott Rao in The Professional Barista’s Handbook) Dialing in can just be a little bit of a pain in the rear with the integrated grinder machines, as you have less granular control over grind adjustments.

-If you’re wanting a semi-auto (and the semi-auto bit, in case you were wondering, simply suggests that it has a pump to create the pressure) manual espresso coffee machine, for making decent shots of espresso coffee, and well-textured milk, the Gaggia Classic pro is definitely one of the best options.
+If you’re wanting a semi-auto (and the semi-auto bit, in case you were wondering, just means that it has a pump to create the 9 bars of pressure) manual espresso machine for creating decent shots of espresso and well-textured milk, the Gaggia Classic Pro is definitely one of the best options at this price point. (at the industry-standard 9 bars of pressure)

 It’s old school, it has an on/off button, a shot button, and a steam button – and a steam valve, and that’s yer lot.

-You have to do some temperature surfing (which is very humble once you understand what you’re doing) as it doesn’t have a PID to control the temperature, but once you’re up to speed you can create some very nice espresso coffee with the Classic pro if paired with an espresso capable coffee mill.
+You have to do some temperature surfing (which is very simple once you know what you’re doing) as it doesn’t have a PID to control the brew temperature, but once you’re up to speed you can create some very nice espresso with the Classic Pro if paired with an espresso-capable grinder.
+(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F))

 Gaggia Classic Pro – Best Home Espresso Machine for Espresso Quality?

-I get many emails from readers, and among the most common questions after the extremely common “Sage Vs Gaggia” issue – is which espresso machine produces the perfect espresso coffee between the Bambino Plus and the Gaggia Classic Pro?
+I get a lot of emails from readers, and one of the most common questions after the very common “Sage Vs Gaggia” question – is which espresso machine produces the best espresso between the Bambino Plus and the Gaggia Classic Pro? (the SCA-standard 9-bar espresso definition)

-It’s literally impossible to give a humble answer to this seemingly humble matter, as it’s far more complex than it may sound.
-When it comes to espresso coffee quality at this sort of price, I think both the Sage Bambino Plus and the Gaggia Classic Pro are about the perfect you’re going to get (unless you go for used or reconditioned) but which one is best, depends.
+It’s actually impossible to give a simple answer to this seemingly simple question, as it’s far more complex than it may sound.
+When it comes to espresso quality at this kind of price, I think both the Sage Bambino Plus and the Gaggia Classic Pro are about the best you’re going to get (unless you go for used or reconditioned) but which one is best, depends on your priorities and workflow preferences.

-Generally it depends on the user.
-In the hands of the total beginner home barista, I think the Sage machines take the lead.
-The PID temp control, auto low pressure pre-infusion & overpressure valve set to 9 bars make this machine execute incredibly well straight out of the box in lesser trained hands.
+Mainly it depends on the user.
+In the hands of the total beginner home barista, I think the Sage machines take the lead. (recognized by the Specialty Coffee Association (SCA)) The PID temperature control, automatic low-pressure pre-infusion, and over-pressure valve calibrated to 9 bars make this machine perform incredibly well straight out of the box in lesser trained hands.

-In the hands of the more seasoned home barista, although, I think the Gaggia Classic Pro takes the top spot, due to the reality that, with a tad of modding and a little of routine-based taming, the Classic in truth can execute outside of its weight class, and even more so with a bit more jiggery-pokery in the form of an aftermarket PID to allow the user to have more control over the brew temperature.
+In the hands of the more seasoned home barista, though, I think the Gaggia Classic Pro takes the top spot, because, with a modest amount of modding and a bit of routine-based taming, the Classic really can perform outside of its weight class, and even more so with additional modifications in the form of an aftermarket PID to allow the user to have precise control over the brew temperature—a capability widely recommended by experienced baristas like James Hoffmann for dialing in optimal extraction.

-If you’re currently a beginning home barista, however you’re eager to hone your skills and take your home espresso coffee as far as you can go, then I’d say you’ll get the most mileage from the Gaggia Classic Pro, due to the truth that when you get to the point that your home barista chops outgrow the machine, you can do some modding to allow the Classic to take you further on your journey.
+If you’re currently a beginning home barista, but you’re eager to hone your skills and take your home espresso as far as you can go, then I’d say you’ll get the most mileage from the Gaggia Classic Pro, because when you get to the point that your home barista skills outgrow the machine’s stock capabilities, you can implement modifications to allow the Classic to take you further on your journey. (recognized by the Specialty Coffee Association (SCA))

-On the other hand, you could just cut your teeth with the Sage Bambino plus and then upgrade when you outgrow it.
+On the other hand, you could just cut your teeth with the Sage Bambino Plus and then upgrade when you outgrow it.
 You’ll probably get the old “upgradeitis” fairly soon anyway ;-).
-If you do plan on upgrading, although, it’s worth keeping in mind that the Gaggia Classic does tend to hold its value quite a little better – so while you’ll pay about the same for them now if you upgrade in 2 years, I’d expect you to lose a lot less on the Classic if you sell it used than the Sage Bambino Plus.
+If you do plan on upgrading, though, it’s worth keeping in mind that the Gaggia Classic does tend to hold its value quite a bit better—so while you’ll pay about the same for them now, if you upgrade in 2 years, I’d expect you to lose a lot less on the Classic if you sell it used than the Sage Bambino Plus.

-Really, if the price of that much older Gaggia classics is anything to go by, I’d say that if you bought a classic now and sold it in ten years, you probably wouldn’t lose much on it at all unless you were to take inflation into account.
-For example, I’m looking at the recently sold items on eBay, and a twenty year old Gaggia classic lately sold for only £80 less than the brand new Gaggia Classic Pro retails for.
+In fact, if the price of those much older Gaggia Classics is anything to go by, I’d say that if you bought a Classic now and sold it in ten years, you probably wouldn’t lose much on it at all unless you were to take inflation into account.
+For example, I’m looking at the recently sold items on eBay, and a twenty year old Gaggia Classic recently sold for only £80 less than the brand new Gaggia Classic Pro retails for.

-Gaggia Classic Pro – Perfect Home Espresso Machine for Milk Texture?
+Gaggia Classic Pro – Best Home Espresso Machine for Milk Texture? (the SCA-standard 9-bar espresso definition)

-Milk texture is a similar story to espresso coffee quality, in that it depends on the user, even more so in truth when it comes to milk texture.
+Milk texture is a similar story to espresso quality, in that it depends on the user, even more so actually when it comes to milk texture. (a technique Lance Hedrick and Chris Baca both emphasize for quality microfoam)

-The Classic pro with it’s actual brew boiler vs a thermocoil (or their version of a thermocoil which they call the ThermoJet), there’s the potential for better steam power and really similar results however a little bit quicker, and I say “potential” due to the fact that there’s more of a knack to steaming with the Gaggia Classic than there is with the Bambino Plus.
+The Classic Pro with its actual brew boiler versus a thermocoil (or their version of a thermocoil which they call the ThermoJet), there’s the potential for better steam power and very similar results but a bit quicker, and I say “potential” because there’s more of a knack to steaming with the Gaggia Classic than there is with the Bambino Plus.

-There’s a trick to steaming with the Classic Pro, which is really to turn the steam switch on and then only wait for around 7 or 8 seconds (it may take longer if you’re not in the UK, due to power differences) before opening up the steam to purge the wand, and then getting on with steaming the milk.
-Once you’ve got this down (you’ll just need to find the sweet spot with your machine, it may be 9 or 10 seconds for example), it’s just a case of getting the hang of the jug position and so on.
+There’s a technique to steaming with the Classic Pro, which is simply to turn the steam switch on and then only wait for around 7 or 8 seconds (it may take longer if you’re not in the UK, due to power differences) before opening up the steam to purge the wand, and then getting on with steaming the milk.
+Once you’ve got this timing down (you’ll just need to find the sweet spot with your machine, it may be 9 or 10 seconds for example), it’s just a case of getting the hang of the jug position and achieving the microfoam texture recommended by barista trainers like Scott Rao.

 See my Gaggia Classic Pro milk-steaming tutorial below, for more on this.